mbdmardy28/React-Demo-Files/Redux/redux-basic-typescript-start/README.md

-## React-Redux-Typscript Project - Final
+## React-Redux-Typscript Project - Start

 This project is build using React, Redux and Typescript that will be use in demo purposes for beginners who wants to learn the three framework.
-These is the final version of the project and can be improve in the future.
+This is the starter project that only have boilerplate code for react and ui design.
+This will be used for the live demo.

 ### `Tools`
 * Visual Studio Code